 New and Used Problems

 We always recommend having all utilities available, including water, for an inspection.
 One out of state customer had us inspect a fifth wheel he was considering.
 A major water leak was discovered when water was hooked up to the RV.
-The RV had not been properly winterized and water was left in the water heater.
-As a result the water in the water heater froze and cracked the tank.
-As a result the owners had to install a new water heater before they could sell the RV.
-Our client would have not discovered the leak until either going to the expense of coming from out of state to pick up the RV, or having it delivered to him.
+The RV had not been properly winterized, and water was left in the water heater.
+As a result, the water in the water heater froze and cracked the tank.
+As a result, the owners had to install a new water heater before they could sell the RV.
+Our client would not have discovered the leak until either going to the expense of coming from out of state to pick up the RV, or having it delivered to him.

 RV Roofs and Water

-RV roofs, if not taken care of, can lead to major issues with water intrusion.
+RV roofs, if not taken care of, can lead to serious issues with water intrusion.
 One of the most common things we find is sealant that is cracking due to aging.
 As an RV owner it is important to get on the roof of your RV regularly to check the condition of your seals and sealant.
 Not taking care of these routine maintenance items can lead to costly repairs and roof replacements.
 In addition to cracks in the sealant, we have observed ripples in roof membranes.
-This is a result of the roof membrane not adequately adhering to the roof.
+This is a result of the roof membrane not adhering to the roof.
 Over time and with exposure to UV rays, a roof membrane will start to crack.
-When this happens it is only a matter of time until you start to see water intrusion.
+When this happens, it is only a matter of time until you start to see water intrusion.

 Life Safety Issues

 Life safety items included numerous smoke detectors, LP detectors, carbon monoxide detectors and fire extinguishers that were either not functioning, did not have power to them, or were expired.
 Additionally, both new and used RVs were found to have leaks in the propane system.
-Any or all of these items could have deadly consequences to the occupants of the RV.
-These are items you will not see, unless you are trained and know specifically what to look for.
-Unfortunately, it does not matter whether or not the RV is new or used.
+Any or all these items could have deadly consequences for the occupants of the RV.
+These are items you will not see unless you are trained and know specifically what to look for.
+Unfortunately, it does not matter whether the RV is new or used.
 Even in brand new RVs we observed propane leaks and detectors that were not functioning, even after the RV had been through the factory and dealer inspections.